Benchmarking Study 2025: sustainability, digital transformation and skills drive Made in Italy

 • Process automation: intelligent automation of operational activities

-• Operational planning: optimization of scheduling and production management
+• Operational planning: optimization of production scheduling and management

 With a Sustainability Maturity Level of 89%, sustainability emerges as a strategic pillar of Italian industry, confirmed by investments that are now structural:

-• The 18% allocates up to 30% of turnover
+• 18% allocate up to 30% of revenue

 Adoption of formal certification systems: